vetal-e/documentation/_build/markdown/markdown/backend/extend-commerce/checkout-customization-methods.md

    >                 property_path: checkout.external_po_number
    > ```

+#### NOTE
+Alternative

+You can define a checkout workflow attribute and store the data in the Workflow Data:

+src/Acme/Bundle/DemoBundle/Resources/config/oro/workflows.yml

+workflows:
+    acme_demo_checkout:
+        attributes:
+            # Extends the list of attributes of the b2b_flow_checkout.attributes
+            external_po_number:
+                type: string
 1. Transfer the `external_po_number` value from the Shopping List to the Checkout.
    > To transfer the data from the source object to the checkout during the checkout start decorate an action group `Oro\Bundle\CheckoutBundle\Workflow\ActionGroup\StartShoppingListCheckout` that is responsible for the start logic:
    ```php